 Your normal working hours should be set out in your employment contract.
-Unless you choose to (or you work in a sector which has its own special rules), the Working Time Regulations state that you should not be required to work more than 48 hours per week.
+Unless you opt out, the Working Time Regulations in the UK state that you should not be required to work more than 48 hours per week.

-The 48 Hour Week
+The 48 Hour Working Week

-Your average working hours are calculated over a 17 week period so you can work more than 48 hours in a particular week as long as the average is 48 hours or less over the 17 week period.
+Your average working hours are calculated over a 17 week period.
+That means you can work more than 48 hours in a week as long as the average is 48 hours or less over the 17 week period.